joomla-projects/joomla-cypress/README.md

 The command `createUser` creates a new user entry in Joomla.
 If the user name already exists, the creation will fail.
-The user entry is activated after creation
+The user entry is activated after creation.

 ##### Usage